Blog, articles & Co

 Train your frustration to preserve your ability to think

 As we know, the world is changing.
 What is useful one day becomes obsolete, just as what is fashionable quickly becomes outdated.
-In our countries, everything is always going faster, further, more efficiently, more easily... for pleasure.
+In our countries, everything is always faster, further, more efficiently,easier... for our pleasure.
 This pleasant sensation linked to the satisfaction of a desire, a material or mental need.
 Read more

-The hippopotamus is the most dangerous animal on the savannah...... and in the meeting rooms.
+The hippopotamus is the most dangerous animal in the savannah.... and in meeting rooms.

-At the end of the meeting, after 1 hour of discussion, the HIPPO (HIghest Paid Person's Opinion) can emerge.
-He gives his opinion, and all decisions made become those that support it.
-If it is the decision or opinion of the highest paid person that takes precedence, one has to wonder why we have a meeting at all.
-Beyond the waste of time, the biggest danger is to miss ideas, feedback and therefore the opportunity for the team to strengthen its collective intelligence.
-To avoid this danger: practice psychological safety.
+At the end of the meeting, after 1 hour of discussion, the HIPPO (HIghest Paid Person's Opinion) emerges.
+She gives her opinion and all decisions are aligned to it.
+If it is the opinion of the highest paid person that takes precedence, why having a meeting at all?
+Beyond the waste of time, the biggest danger is to miss ideas, feedback and the opportunity to strengthen the teams' collective intelligence.
+Avoid this danger: practice psychological safety.
 Read more